facebook

 • The WARN Act applies to all publicly and privately held companies.

-• The WARN Act applies to all organizations that are for-profit or not-for-profit.
+• The WARN Act applies to all organizations, whether for-profit or not-for-profit.

 • A WARN notice must be given if there is a plant closing or a mass layoff.

 The first three stipulations are relatively straightforward.
-The final stipulation, however, relies on the federal definition of a “plant closing” and “mass layoff,” which may vary from definitions set at the state level.
+The final stipulation, however, relies on the federal definitions of a “plant closing” and a “mass layoff,” which may differ from those set at the state level.
 We’ll get into that distinction for the state of California in a minute.

-To comply with the WARN Act on the federal level, you will need to send a WARN notice to your affected employees 60 days in advance of their last day with the organization.
-Then to fully comply with the WARN Act, your organization must also notify the government about your reduction event.
+To comply with the WARN Act at the federal level, you must send a WARN notice to your affected employees 60 days in advance of their last day with the organization.
+To fully comply with the WARN Act, your organization must also notify the government about the reduction event.
 This notice must also be sent 60 days in advance to your state dislocated worker unit, as well as to the chief elected official of the local government in which your employment site is located.

-Now let’s dive into the state-specific requirements for the WARN Act in California, and how that compares to the federal regulations above.
+Now, let’s dive into the state-specific requirements for the WARN Act in California and how they compare to the federal regulations above.

-As explained above, there are federal regulations resulting from the WARN Act that all states must abide by.
+As explained above, there are federal regulations resulting from the WARN Act that all states are required to comply with.
 In addition to that, some states also have more stringent regulations specific to the companies located in their state (as well as for employees working in that state, such as remote workers).

-California is among those states which have tighter regulations that companies must follow.
-Let’s discuss each of the specific regulations companies located in California (or with employees working in California) must follow to comply with the WARN Act in that state, and how they compare to their federal counterparts.
+California is among those states with tighter regulations that companies must follow.
+Let’s discuss each of the specific regulations that companies located in California (or with employees working in California) must follow to comply with the WARN Act in that state and how they compare to their federal counterparts.

-How Many Employees Does CA WARN Act Have?
+How Many Employees Trigger the California WARN Act?

-Like other states that differ from federal regulations, California has different requirements based on employee size and how many are impacted.
-According to the California Employment Development Department (EDD), this distinction pertaining to covered employers is:
+Like other states that differ from federal regulations, California has different requirements based on employee size and the number of employees impacted.
+According to the California Employment Development Department (EDD), this distinction on covered employers is:

 “Applicable to a ‘covered establishment’ that employs or has employed in the preceding 12 months, 75 or more full and part-time employees.
 As under the federal WARN, employees must have been employed for at least 6 months of the 12 months preceding the date of required notice in order to be counted.”

-As you can see, the CA WARN Act threshold for notification requirements are slightly lower than federal regulations, which pertain to employers who have over 100 full-time employees.
+As you can see, the CA WARN Act threshold for notification requirements is slightly lower than federal regulations, which pertain to employers with over 100 full-time employees.

 In California, the definitions for mass layoffs and plant closings are considerably simpler than at the federal level.
 In the words of the California EDD, these definitions include: